Nestled in the foothills on the doorstep of the Rockies, FortePiano Studio

 After high school, Kara's decided to pursue a degree in midwifery at Mount Royal University.
 Realizing that the hours weren't be a good fit for her own health and energy levels, she then turned to early childhood education, working first as an infant and toddler caregiver before rising to preschool teacher.
 The experience of caring for children and nurturing their development made her realize how well suited she was to teaching - and how much she longed to return to piano.
 In 2016, she established FortePiano Studio, and since then has taught students ranging in age from 2 to 79, and in level from beginner to RCM Level 9.
 The academic, creative, and social elements of her new career were both more challenging and more fulfilling than she could have imagined.

 Since turning to piano full-time Kara has received:

-The recipient of scholarships in piano performance, harmony, and pedagogy, Kara has also worked as an accompanist for the Diamond Valley Singers, and currently acts as the extended executive for the local chapter of the Alberta Piano Teachers Association.
+The recipient of numerous scholarships in piano performance, harmony, music history, and pedagogy, Kara was awarded the RCM Gold Medal for achieving the highest Intermediate Pedagogy mark in the province (2019).
+She has also worked as an accompanist for the Diamond Valley Singers (where her first encounter with her husband was him crooning Ed Sheeran's "Perfect" to her), and currently acts as the extended executive for the local chapter of the Alberta Piano Teachers Association.

 The ability to create music is an incredible gift that speaks across language, age, and experience.